AbibFatima/Mini-PCL-Compiler/README.md

-# Mini-PCL-Compiler : HOW TO MAKE A MINI COMPILER
+# PROJECT : HOW TO MAKE A MINI-PCL-COMPILER
 Making a mini PCL compiler using flex/bison